 - Confidence that now is the best time to transition to a remote-friendly or remote-first company.

-- Clarity on which model works for your company based on corporate goals and pandemic-related working conditions.
+- Clarity on which model works for your company based on corporate goals and current working conditions.

-- Managers who have acquired the new skills necessary to successfully manage remote workers.
+- Managers who have acquired the new skills necessary to successfully lead remote workers.

 - A culture that treats local and remote employees equally regarding training, mentorship, and advancement.